vidluther/priceofgoods.com/README.md

 # Price Of Goods

+- Testing Gitbutler

 This website was made so that I can easily see what the price of certain goods are, and compare them to what they were in the past.

 People love to talk about the price of X or Y these days and how much it's gone up (usually) in the past N years.
 Most of these are anecdotal and not based on any real data.
 So I wanted to create a website that would allow me to easily see the price of goods over time, and compare them to what they were in the past.

 I'm using the [Bureau of Labor Statistics](https://www.bls.gov/) to get the data for the price of goods.
 They have a lot of data, and it's all free to use.
-If you want to look something up yourself, I recommend you go here https://data.bls.gov/PDQWeb/ap and look things up yourself.
+If you want to look something up yourself, I recommend you go here <https://data.bls.gov/PDQWeb/ap> and look things up yourself.
 It's a great resource.

 ## Why are you only tracking certain goods?